surrealdb/surrealkv/README.md

 - **Linux** (x86_64, aarch64): Full support including all features and tests
 - **macOS** (x86_64, aarch64): Full support including all features and tests

-### ⚠️ Limited Support
-- **Windows** (x86_64): Basic functionality supported, but some features are limited:
-  - Compaction tests are not supported
-  - Some advanced file system operations may have reduced functionality
-  - Performance may be lower compared to Unix-like systems

 ### ❌ Not Supported
 - **WebAssembly (WASM)**: Not supported due to fundamental incompatibilities:
   - Requires file system access not available in WASM environments
   - Write-Ahead Log (WAL) and Value Log (VLog) operations are not compatible
   - System-level I/O operations are not available

+- **Windows** (x86_64): Basic functionality supported, but some features are limited:
+  - File operations are not thread safe (TODO)
+  - Some advanced file system operations may have reduced functionality
+  - Performance may be lower compared to Unix-like systems

 ## Quick Start